CallumJHays/spatialmath-rospy/README.md

 Currently this lib just contains conversion functionality.

-Expected to work in any ROS version, but tested only on ROS1 Noetic due to difficulties with the CI config.
+Expect the conversion modules to work in any ROS1 version.

+Tested only on ROS1 Noetic due to difficulties with the CI config.

 ## Install